AdamPayzant/HIST3814_part_three/log.md

 ## Notes

-I did have to add a .gitignore to this.
+* I did have to add a .gitignore to this.
-I know you said you wanted everything, but nothing critical is being ignored as it's workspace configs, the open refine binary, and node modules.
+I know you said you wanted everything, but nothing critical is being ignored as it's workspace configs, the open refine binary, etc
+* The name of the directory containing the work can be found at the top of each section

 ## Open Refine

+`./OpenRefine`

 Though I think I did the regex tutorial correctly, I still opted to download the premade file just in case I did something wrong that I missed.